srishti-web/Price-Comparision-site/README.md

 # Price-Comparision-site
-In todays time online shopping is more popular than ever, it is convenient and safe.
+In today's time online shopping is more popular than ever, it is convenient and safe.
 Price comparison sites and comparison-shopping engines gives ecommerce traders a good opportunity to boost their sales, attract new customers and go ahead against their competitors.
 Even Shoppers often look for best deals and offers for a particular product which they are looking for.
 It is difficult to visit each and every website for comparing the deals or a price of a particular product.